zorbathut/dec/doc/quickstart/tldr.md

   // Decs can reference other decs. public SpriteSheetDec spriteSheet;

-  // Dec references are not limited to a tree structures.
+  // Dec references are not limited to tree structures.
   // Decs can reference other decs in circles, reference other decs of the same type,
   // and even reference themselves. public MonsterDec evolvedVariant = null;